Shruti Kapoor: Public speaking

 As an activist, she has addressed many public forums including the Youth Assembly at the United Nations in August 2016.

 In August 2017, Shruti delivered a Talk at 2017 Summer Youth Assembly at the United Nations, addressing her work around the use of technology to address gender equality.

-In March 2017, Shruti moderated a panel on Young Women As An Economic Force at Youth Forum (CSW61) at the United Nations.
+In March 2017, Shruti moderated a panel on young women as economic forces at youth forum (CSW61) at the United Nations.

 In January 2017, Shruti addressed the Winter Youth Assembly at the United Nations.
 She talked about Young Women's Economic Empowerment.

 In November 2016, In celebration of the International Day for the Elimination of Violence against Women, Organized by UN Women and the United Nations Inter-Agency Network on Youth Development, Shruti talked about the impact of violence against women on young women's economic empowerment.

 In August 2016, Shruti addressed the Summer Youth Assembly at the United Nations on two separate panels.
 Her first talk focused on Youth Involvement at the United Nations.
 The second talk focused on Investing in Young Women's Leadership.